Academic Standing

 2. Failing three courses in a single semester.

-3. Being placed on academic probation for two successive semesters.
-Dismissed students may not enroll in any division of the college and must wait at least six months before applying for readmission.
+Dismissed students may not enroll in any division of the university and must wait at least six months before applying for readmission

 The grade point average levels for academic probation and academic dismissal are given as follows: